According to USA Today, wake-up calls are making a comeback. From the article:

 We agree and have really grown to love a great, personalized wake-up call.
 Quite a few TrueGuest hotels do an outstanding job of placing a timely call, anticipating our needs, and giving us key information like today’s weather and breakfast schedule.
 Our iPhones can’t do that yet!
 Here are a few other great examples from the article: Continue reading

 In the time of internet shopping and easy price comparison, building loyalty is more important than ever.
-If guests do not feel loyal towards your hotel, they will always pick a cheaper option.
-Building loyalty is about creating an emotion connection between your guest and your hotel.
+If guests do not feel loyal to your hotel, they will always pick a cheaper option.
+Building loyalty is about creating an emotional connection between your guest and your hotel.
 Using the guest’s name during every interaction is the most important step towards building that connection.

 Does the guest have a name that you cannot pronounce and you are afraid to butcher?
 Don’t worry.
 Anyone who grew up with a name with 12 letters and no vowels has heard every possible attempt.
 They will not be offended by yours.